TiagoGouvea/live-git-push/readme.md

 Commit and push local file changes to your remote git repository in real time.

+I made it to use on a training, to easy students access changed files quickly, while they are changing.

 ## Getting started
 Install with npm: